PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - Shows one field `Limited Partnership` where user can select the limited partnership type fund with Asset Manager.
   - It is alphabetical sorted dropdown.
 For e.g. `{Asset Manager} | {LP fund name}`
+  - Archived fund won't be shown in this dropdown.
   - When user selects any LP fund, system will open the detail page of the selected LP.
 - Columns: `Name`, `Website`, `Phone`
 - Records are sorted in Alphabetical order